• Skip to primary navigation

 Nutrition

 If you know me, you know I love jam.
 All jams, really.
-Over the years, I've successfully made spiced apple jam, plum jam, rhubarb juniper berry jam, and even jalapeño jam.
+Over the years, I've successfully made spiced apple jam, plum jam, rhubarb jam with juniper berries, and even jalapeño jam.
 Clearly, I have a little thing for jam.
 I wouldn't say that I am an expert in jam, but I've made a few batches over the years.

 Recipe adapted from Preservation Society Home Preserves: 100 Modern Recipes by Camilla Wynne.
 I also recommend Jam Bake by the same author, which includes many more jam recipes, new techniques for canning and preserving, and recipes to make with your homemade preserves!